Plumbing (Waterline) Inventory

 Lead Reduction Program

-There are 4 main parts of Kannapolis’ lead reduction program:
+There are 4 main components of the Kannapolis lead reduction program:

 1. Increase lead testing at elementary schools and childcare facilities